MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/web-content/add-a-webslate.md

 ## Live streams powered by WebSlate

 To have your WebSlate display a live stream, in the **Current URL** field for the WebSlate, provide the live stream URL.
 In the case where the live stream URL isn't available beforehand, you could utilize a URL redirection service to generate a URL and provide that to the WebSlate.
 This approach provides the flexibility to update the redirection URL at the last moment without needing to re-publish the large environment with the live stream URL.
-Ensure that you select the 'Prevent Suspension' option during the WebSlate setup to prevent it from suspending after 30 seconds if someone isn't actively viewing the WebSlate.
+Ensure that you select the *Prevent Suspension* option during the WebSlate setup to prevent it from suspending after 30 seconds if someone isn't actively viewing the WebSlate.
 WebSlates don't require configuration with the Host Tools, so host-less events can be created and serve as drop-in spaces with meaningful content.

 ![A screen shot of a Mesh event with attendees watching a live stream of the Microsoft Ignite event.](../../../media/webview-developer-guide/ignite-livestream.png)